24adamcho/sudden-flash-card-event/README.md

 | `score`                   | `0`           | Compounding value of how many questions the user has gotten right.
 Vanity value.
 | `fc`                   | `0`           | Compounding value of how many quizzes the user has gotten perfect.
 Vanity value.

-`config/splashes.json` is a list of taunting messages.
-Please put whatever you want to insult yourself with in there.
+`config/splashes.json` is a list of taunting messages that are displayed on the popup.

 `config/cards/default.json` shows an example of how to build a flash card pack, formatted like so:
 | Key       | Value